-42. Planners work in different contexts, such as local government, private consulting, academia, etc. How does the Professional Governance Act accommodate these differences?
+- 42. Planners work in different contexts, such as local government, private consulting, academia, etc. How does the Professional Governance Act accommodate these differences?
 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the PGA, PIBC would seek to address the different contexts in which planners work under the Act.

-43. Planners work in areas that are shared with other professions, such as transportation planning, environmental planning, and climate change.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, PIBC would seek to address the different contexts in which planners work under the Act. - 43.
+Planners work in areas that are shared with other professions, such as transportation planning, environmental planning, and climate change.
 How will work in these areas be interpreted under the Professional Governance Act?

 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the PGA, the relationship between PIBC and the province would be explored in collaboration with the OSPG.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, the relationship between PIBC and the province would be explored in collaboration with the OSPG.